 WHO report on Wuhan, China mission due in mid-March: Officials

-GENEVA: The findings of a WHO-led mission to Wuhan, China to investigate the origins of the SARS-CoV-2 virus are expected in mid-March, the World Health Organization (WHO) said on Friday (Mar 5).
+GENEVA: The findings of a WHO-led mission to Wuhan, China to investigate the origins of the virus that causes COVID-19 are expected in mid-March, the World Health Organization (WHO) said on Friday (Mar 5).

-"The current timing is the week of 14-15 March," Peter Ben Embarek, a WHO expert who led the mission, told a news briefing.
+"The current timing is the week of 14th-15th March," Peter Ben Embarek, the head of the mission, told a Geneva news briefing.

-Mike Ryan, WHO's top emergency expert, said.
-"To clarify, there was never a plan for an interim report, first of all.
-It was hoped we would get a summary report out ...
-The director-general (Tedros Adhanom Ghebreyesus) will receive that report from the team in the near future and we will discuss the recommendations."
+Ben Embarek, a WHO expert on diseases that cross from animals to humans, had said at the end of the mission last month that the virus probably originated in bats, although it was not certain how it reached humans.
+He also effectively ruled out a lab leak.

+READ: World no closer to answer on origins of COVID-19 despite WHO probe, say experts

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments